 What is the impact of the activity?
 Greenhouse Gas Emmissions - Will this activity have a positive or negative impact on greenhouse gases (most commonly caused by fossil fuel burning or deforestation)?
 Additional information: Greenhouse gases include CO2, CH4, N2O, HFCs, PFCs or SF6.
-The most common sources include consumption of brown (non-renewable) electricity, burning of coal, oil, petrol, diesel, natural gas, emissions from landfill sites, and the destruction of natural carbon sinks such as peat bogs, woodlands, forests, grasslands, freshwater lakes, and wetlands.
-No Impact
+The most common sources include consumption of brown (non-renewable) No Impact electricity, burning of coal, oil, petrol, diesel, natural gas, emissions from landfill sites, and the destruction of natural carbon sinks such as peat bogs, woodlands, forests, grasslands, freshwater lakes, and wetlands.

-What is the impact of the activity?
 Energy - Will the activity reduce energy demand through energy efficiency and low-carbon technologies?
 Note: If the answer is yes, select positive.
 Additional information: No Impact Will energy come from renewable energy sources e.g., solar, wind etc.?
 Will buildings be designed and constructed to high energy and environmental standards?
 Transport - Will the activity be accessible to everyone via active travel (Bike/walking) or public transport?
 Does the proposal help to reduce non-essential travel and individual car use?
-Note: If the answer is yes, select positive.
-No Impact Embodied carbon - Will the activity use materials from 'heavy industries' such as cement, concrete, iron and steel, or require international transportation of materials using aviation or shipping?
+Don't know Note: If the answer is yes, select positive.
+Embodied carbon - Will the activity use materials from 'heavy industries' such as cement, concrete, iron and steel, or require international transportation of materials using aviation or shipping?
 No Impact Note: If the answer is yes, select negative.